 How to Upskill Your Workforce for Deep Learning

 In the short term, organizations can turn to a variety of packaged AI tools and APIs to conduct machine learning and deep learning activities.
 But over the long haul, it will be the presence of a highly trained workforce that will determine whether your organization succeeds in leveraging the deep learning opportunity.
 Deep learning courses that focus on critical frameworks such as TensorFlow, for example, can provide essential deep learning expertise that can be applied to improve data and business analysis across the organization.
-On a more general level, there are a wealth of courses on broader AI and machine learning technologies that provide a solid foundation on which to build your team’s expertise.
+On a more general level, there is a wealth of courses on broader AI and machine learning technologies that provide a solid foundation on which to build your team’s expertise.
 AI engineers, in particular, are in high demand given the scarcity of qualified professionals in this growing segment.

 The market for AI, machine learning, and deep learning are just getting revved up.
 At their core, they will have a dramatic impact on Big Data and data science functions, offering deeper and more intelligent insights into data that will transform virtually all areas of businesses—and of our daily life.